-Bootcamp-style workouts have become extremely popular in the last decade, I would say partly due to the popularity of The Biggest Loser and the rise of the Jillian Michaels empire (get her 30-day shred video here).
+Bootcamp-style workouts have become extremely popular in the last decade.
 These hardcore classes have popped up in gyms all over the country, and countless exercise DVDs have been produced promoting the benefits of a bootcamp workout.
 There are good reasons for this.
 If the word “bootcamp” scares you, please know that there are many levels and variations to this style of exercising.
 Not all of them are military-worthy workouts that are going to leave you unable to walk.
 Anyone can find the right type of bootcamp workout to fit their needs.

 Why do bootcamp?

 Bootcamp classes or workouts are designed to push your body past what you thought were its limits.
 That means this is a great option if you have reached the dreaded weight-loss plateau.
 The moves are usually fast-paced, challenging, and utilize both your upper body and lower body at the same time.
 Bootcamp workouts are also usually a combination of cardio and strength-training, which really boosts your metabolism, and therefore, your fat-burning ability.
 Many times moves are done in a circuit, with little rest in between moves.

 Do I have to take a class?

 No!
 OYS readers have made it very clear that they like to work out at home, as it is more convenient for most people.
 So I have made it my goal to focus on a lot more home workouts that you can do whenever you have the spare time.
 However, if you are a fan of group exercise classes, you should have no problem finding a bootcamp class or something similar, at your local gym.